wp-plugins/commentluv/readme.txt

 4. edit post comments

 == ChangeLog ==
+= 2.90.3 =
+* Added some ajax error messages in case of 404 or 500 server errors
+* Added Indonesian language
+* Fixed Malaysian language
+* Tweaked click notification function to be non blocking

 = 2.90.1 =
 * whole new version rewritten from scratch that makes it standalone.